 Make a list of all debt that can be paid off.
 For us, almost all of our debt is medical related.
 I made a list of all of the bills then put them in order by lowest to highest balance.
 You still need to make the minimum payment on all bills but with any leftover money, tackle the smallest bill first.
 That is one less “monthly payment” you will need to make!
 Use the money you were paying on the bills that you were able to pay off to apply to the next smallest bill.

 The hardest part of getting debt free is staying focused.
 It doesn’t take much to get off track, so, continuing the focus is a key part of this thing!

 When it comes to food and gas, extra money is often spent because of the dollar to two dollar items that seem to scream “PICK ME!
 PICK ME!” right next to the register.
 When getting out of debt, literally EVERY dollar counts!
 Put your gas and grocery money in an envelope.
 Fill your vehicle with as much gas as you need to get you to all the necessary locations for the week.

 After making a menu that fits your budget, make a detailed grocery list.
 Stick to the list!
 Any cash leftover should be set aside for needs that may come later in the week!

 Getting out from under debt can be difficult and discouraging at times.
 A transmission going on in a car unexpectedly, a broken washing machine, or a trip to the ER can bring you right back to feeling as if your efforts were wasted.
 They are never wasted!
 When you see one less bill, once less balance, and a little more money in the bank you will then stand a little taller knowing that you DID IT!
 Take pride in your efforts!
 You made a plan, YOU stuck with it, and YOU saw the benefits!
 That will be something to be proud of for sure!
 YOU CAN DO IT!

-If you find yourself unable to make ends meet with the unexpected situations, Nationwide Debt Direct can help!
+If you find yourself unable to make ends meet with the unexpected situations, seek help!